noop-inc/documentation/src/content/docs/services.md

 By default, Services are not accessible via the public Internet.
 In order for clients to connect to your Services, you need to set up an Endpoint and a Route.

 Endpoints are defined in the console and target a specific Environment.
-Once Traffic requests are forwarded from the Endpoint to your Environment, the Routes defined in your Application Manifest (app.yml) are used to determine which Component should handle that request.
+Once Traffic requests are forwarded from the Endpoint to your Environment, the Routes defined in your Application Blueprint (blueprint.yaml) are used to determine which Component should handle that request.

-Assuming an Endpoint is already created, the following app.yml will send all Traffic to the `ExampleService` component.
+Assuming an Endpoint is already created, the following blueprint.yaml will send all Traffic to the `ExampleService` component.

 ```
 components: